ramonarellano/signering-docs/source/client-integration/portal-flow.rst

     ..  group-tab:: HTTP

         The response in the previous step contains the links ``xades-url`` and ``pades-url``.
-These you can do a `` HTTP GET '' on to download the signed document in the two formats.
-For more information on the format of the signed document, see: ref: `signerte-dokumenter`.
+These you can do a ``HTTP GET`` on to download the signed document in the two formats.
+For more information on the format of the signed document, see :ref:`signerte-dokumenter`.

         You download the XAdES file per signer, while the PAdES file is downloaded across all signers.
 This will include signing information for all signers who have so far signed the job.
 In most cases, it is not necessary to download the PAdES until all signers have the status ``SIGNED``.